Texas Education Freedom Account (TEFA)

 Frequently Asked Questions

-SACS is an accredited private school that meets the state’s eligibility standards.
-We will be participating in this incredible opportunity for our families and will share more information as it becomes available.
+San Antonio Christian School is an accredited private school that meets the state’s eligibility requirements, and we will be participating in this opportunity for our families.
+We will continue to share information and next steps as program details become available.

 Absolutely not.
-Our commitment is clear: SACS will never accept funding that compromises our faith, admissions standards, or instructional content.
-We will only participate if the law continues to protect religious liberty and school autonomy.
+Our commitment is clear: SACS will never accept funding that compromises our faith, our covenantal admissions standards, or Christ-centered content of our instruction.
+TEFA is a parent-directed program, and our participation will not place SACS under state control or change who we are.
+We will continue to participate only as long as the law protects religious liberty and preserves the autonomy of private Christian schools.